AlexNguyen244/alma-takehome/README.md

 ```

 ## Additional Required Files

+I’ll be sending these via email, even though this is a take-home assignment.
+It’s important to follow best practices for keeping confidential data secure.
 1. client_secret.json (used to create the token.json file for gmail API)
 2. token.json (created using client_secret.json)
 3. .env (used to store all sensitive secret variables)